Dart-Code/Website/_docs/settings.md

 ## dart.insertArgumentPlaceholders
 **Default:** `true`.
 <br />
 Whether to insert argument placeholders during code completions.
 This feature is automatically disabled when `enableCompletionCommitCharacters` is enabled.
-This setting does not apply to LSP, instead see the `dart.completeFunctionCalls` setting.

 ## dart.lineLength
 **Default:** `80`.